Jean-Tinland/iTerm2-theme-desaturated/README.md

 # iTerm2-theme-desaturated

-A port of my vscode Desatured theme to iTerm2
+A port of my vscode Night Shift (Desatured) theme to iTerm2

 ## Preview